 An Ocean marketplace app is one of the primary ways that end users use the Ocean network.
-For example, a data scientist could use a marketplace app to see what data sets and data services (data assets) a marketplace has available.
+For example, a data scientist could use a marketplace app to see what assets a marketplace has available.
 They can use the marketplace app to buy access to assets.
-Publishers make those data assets available.
+Publishers make those assets available.

 Note: In the early days of the Ocean network, there won’t be many marketplaces or publishers, so marketplaces will often also act as publishers.

 If you want to set up and run a marketplace in the Ocean network, then at a technical level, you must:

 - Have assets to offer in your marketplace.

 - Get those assets set up to work with Ocean Protocol.

 - Develop a marketplace application (app).

 - Run your marketplace app in production.

 At the time of writing, the following kinds of assets were supported: